liferay/liferay-docs/developer/frameworks/articles/web-experience-management/03-supporting-custom-content-types-in-display-page-templates/02-mapping-a-content-type-to-a-display-page-template.markdown

-# Mapping a Content Type to a Display Page Template
+# Mapping a Content Type to a Page

-You must allow the mapping of your custom content type to the Display Page Template framework.
+You must allow the mapping of your custom content type to the page type.
 To do this, implement the [`InfoDisplayContributor`](@app-ref@/info/2.0.0/javadocs/com/liferay/info/display/contributor/InfoDisplayContributor.html) interface.
 Follow the steps below to complete this for the custom User content type.